An offbeat detective novel series by Eric Garcia (better known as the author of Matchstick Men.)

 - Also there are a couple of mentions of them being different "breeds" of "the dinosaur species," a mistake that also made an appearance in Jurassic Park.
-A tyrannosaurus has just as much in common with a human as it does with a stegosaurus.
-(Okay it does have more in common with the stegosaurus, humans being mammals and all, but still - separate species.)
+A tyrannosaurus has as much in common with a stegosaurus as a human does with a zebra.

 - All Love Is Unrequited: Harshly averted.
 In fact, it could be argued that the aversion of this trope is the driving force of the plot.